 Patients with missing date of surgery were excluded, and multiple imputation was used to fill in any missing information on the risk factors (see Section 6).

-Trusts were excluded from the analyses if overall data completeness was less than 20%, or ASA grade and/or TNM stage was missing in more than 80% of patients included in the analyses.
+Organisations were excluded from the analyses if overall data completeness was less than 20%, or ASA grade and/or TNM stage was missing in more than 80% of patients included in the analyses.
+A list of these organisations is available here.